-Former CBS News correspondent who received became a conservative media darling after admitting that the media is liberally biased in an interview last month tried to make it clear that she wasn’t a political person and wasn’t going to pretend to be a conservative just to draw attention from the conservative media.
+Former CBS News correspondent who recently became a conservative media darling after admitting that the media is liberally biased in an interview last month tried to make it clear that she wasn’t a political person and wasn’t going to pretend to be a conservative just to draw attention from the conservative media.

 In a wide-ranging interview with The Hollywood Reporter, Logan said that she has been approached by mostly conservative media organizations about working for them and hasn’t had discussions with Fox News — despite her friend Sean Hannity’s proclamation that he hoped his bosses would find a place for her because she doesn’t want to be “owned” by any corporation.